 5. In order to maximize the performance, you can pick Adjust for best performance options and then click OK to apply that setting.

 When you activate the best performance option, Windows will no longer have animation & visual effects.
 The system would still run perfectly without them.

-I encourage you to keep Smooth edges of screen fonts enabled in order to get a crispy, yet smooth text that easy to read
+I encourage you to keep Smooth edges of screen fonts enabled in order to get crispy, yet smooth text that easy to read

-If you really want a significant improvement over the speed and responsiveness, please consider upgrading to SSD.
+But if you really want a significant improvement over the speed and responsiveness, please consider upgrading to SSD.
 I have made an article about how to enable over provisioning on SSD and enable AHCI mode to maximize its performance and lifetime.